-If you’re a budget-minded traveler intrigued by high-priced cards but you don’t want to pay the highest annual fees out there, you’ll like the new Capital One Venture X. Despite a substantial annual fee, the benefits on this card stack up.
+If you’re a budget-minded traveler intrigued by high-priced cards, but you don’t want to pay the highest annual fees out there, you’ll like the Capital One Venture X. Despite a substantial annual fee, the benefits on this card stack up.

 Still, that’s a hefty price tag.
 Luckily, it’s easy to recoup the cost of the annual fee with the benefits that come with this card.
 We’ll show you how.